On the Inconsistency of Kernel Ridgeless Regression in Fixed Dimensions: Introduction

-Our counterexample uses a simple data model of the grid on the unit circle for $d=1$, and, by extension, a multidimensional torus (the product of unit circles) when $d>1$.
-For the sake of clarity, we outline the $d=1$ case in the main body of the paper, and generalize to $d>1$ in the Appendix (see Section \ref{app:highd} of the Appendix).
+Our counterexample uses a simple data model of the grid on the unit circle for $d=1$, and, in higher dimensions, a multidimensional torus, i.e., the product of unit circles, when $d>1$.
+For clarity, we outline the $d=1$ case in the main body of the paper, and generalize to $d>1$ in \Cref{app:highd}.

+To prove these results, we derive exact expressions for the generalization mean-squared-error in terms of the Fourier series of the chosen kernel.
+These exact expressions elucidate the trade-off between approximation and estimation errors when choosing the bandwidth parameter.
+Our key insight is that while a small bandwidth reduces the estimation error, it worsens the approximation error.
+Our exact expressions enable us to provide a constant lower bound on the generalization error as the number of samples grows to infinity.

+\paragraph{Related work} Several recent works have demonstrated the existence of benign interpolation in high dimensions (e.g., when dimension is scales linearly with the number of samples).
+In this setting, the generalization bounds for linear and random feature interpolation depend on the rate of decay of eigenvalues \cite{bartlett2020benign, hastie2022surprises}.
+For example, \cite{Mei_hypercontractivity} derives asymptotic risk curves in high dimensions for linear ridge regression and featurized linear ridge regression.
+Similarly \cite{Mei_RF_Asymptotics} describes the asymptotic behavior of random feature regression, deriving double descent curves.
+As these works showcase, interpolation is benign in these high dimensional settings, typically proportional asymptotics.
+Another work considers the consistency of rotation-invariant kernels in high-dimensions \cite{donhauser2021rotational}.

+In contrast, we consider the case of fixed dimensions.
+We show that in fixed dimensions, interpolation with kernel machines is inconsistent.
+We also strengthen our result by showing that this conclusion holds regardless of an adaptive bandwidth selection, which is often necessary to achieve consistency for high dimensional settings, e.g. \cite{devroye1998hilbert,belkin2018overfitting,belkin2019does,liang2020just}.